aaossa/Computer-Security-Algorithms/README.md

 * **Ps and Qs** RSA keys generated with one critical weakness

+* **Insufficient Key Size** Are you running on all 8 cores?
+This small key is factorable on a PC with an efficient implementation

 * **Elliptic Curve Private Key Recovery** Given the public parameters of an elliptic curve, recover the poorly chosen private key

 * **Monoalphabetic Cipher** Monoalphabetic ciphers leak information.
 Can you recover it?